 - Arrange practice workshops and conversation circles across the early years sector with a focus on family engagement.

-- Conduct an initial consultation with families and children with a view to gain feedback on the current delivery of services for families and for the development of ongoing family consultation processes.
+- Conduct consultation with families and children with a view to gain feedback on the current delivery of services for families and for the development of ongoing family consultation processes.

 For more information, please contact: